AntelopeIO/leap/docs/01_nodeos/03_plugins/chain_plugin/index.md

 ## Description

-The `chain_plugin` is a core plugin required to process and aggregate chain data on an EOSIO node.
+The `chain_plugin` is a core plugin required to process and aggregate chain data on an Antelope node.

 ## Usage